- In a recent study, 92% of the respondents reported that they will recommend aloe vera juice to a friend or relative. Why?

 - Pregnancy And Breastfeeding

-Aloe vera can be potentially dangerous when taken orally.
+Aloe vera can be potentially dangerous when taken by mouth.
 One report links aloe vera with miscarriage.
 The juice can also increase the risk of birth defects.
-Avoid its use if you are pregnant or breastfeeding.
+Avoid use if you are pregnant or breastfeeding.

 - Allergic Reactions

 Some individuals could be allergic to aloe.
 This could be true especially with individuals who are allergic to garlic, onions, or tulips.
 The symptoms include rashes, hives, swollen or itchy skin, chest pain, and difficulty breathing.

 This could be severe.
 Aloe vera juice can cause potentially dangerous kidney injury.
 Hence, if you have any kind of kidney disease, avoid using aloe vera.

 But that’s not all.